What Was Burgess Meredith's Net Worth?

 Television Career

-In the early 1970s, Meredith was in episodes of "Room 222," "Mannix," and "McCloud"; he also starred in the science-fiction fantasy series "Search."
+In the early 1970s, Meredith was in episodes of "Room 222," "Mannix," and "McCloud," and he starred in the science-fiction fantasy series "Search."
 From 1974 to 1975, he narrated the Saturday morning series "Korg: 70,000 B.C."
-Meredith had a notable role in 1977 as real-life lawyer Joseph Welch in the television film "Tail Gunner Joe."
-The year after that, he starred in the miniseries "The Return of Captain Nemo," and voiced Puff in the first animated adaptation of the Peter, Paul and Mary song "Puff the Magic Dragon."
+Burgess had a notable role in 1977 as real-life lawyer Joseph Welch in the television film "Tail Gunner Joe."
+The year after that, he starred in the miniseries "The Return of Captain Nemo" and voiced Puff in the first animated adaptation of the Peter, Paul, and Mary song "Puff the Magic Dragon."
 He reprised his role as Puff in the two sequels.
 Among Meredith's later notable television credits was the short-lived CBS sitcom "Gloria," which ran from 1982 to 1983.

 Personal Life and Death

-Meredith was married a total of four times.
+Burgess was married a total of four times.
 His first wife was Helen Derby, to whom he was wed from 1933 until their divorce in 1935.
 Meredith was subsequently married to actress Margaret Perry from 1936 until their divorce in 1938.
 His third wife was actress Paulette Goddard; they were married from 1944 until their divorce in 1949.
 The pair starred in a few movies together.
-Meredith wed his fourth and final wife, Kaja Sundsten, in 1950.
-They had two children named Jonathan and Tala, and remained together for 46 years.
+Burgess wed his fourth and final wife, Kaja Sundsten, in 1950.
+They had two children, Jonathan and Tala, and remained together for 46 years.

-On September 9, 1997, Meredith passed away in Malibu, California from complications of Alzheimer's and melanoma.
-He was 89 years of age.
+On September 9, 1997, Meredith passed away in Malibu, California, from complications of Alzheimer's and melanoma.
+He was 89 years old.

 Malibu House